 So what can you do next time you feel about to send a steam of anger out of your flared nostrils?
 Cool your inner dragon.
 Take a hike.

-Denver clinical psychologist Susan Heitler, Ph.D. autahor of the book on therapy called From Conflict to Resolution, specializes in marriage therapy.
-She wrote her books The Power of Two and The Power of Two Workbook, and also her interactive PowerOfTwoMarriage website, as self-help resources where couples can learn the skills for gratifying marriage partnership.
+Denver clinical psychologist Susan Heitler, Ph.D. author of the book on therapy called From Conflict to Resolution, specializes in marriage therapy.
+Her books The Power of Two and The Power of Two Workbook, and also her interactive PowerOfTwoMarriage website offer helpful resources for couples who want to learn the skills for a fully gratifying marriage partnership.